 Deutsche Bank International Limited (the "Company") is a wholly owned subsidiary of Deutsche Holdings (Luxembourg) S.à r.l, itself part of the larger Deutsche Bank Group, with the ultimate parent company being Deutsche Bank AG.
-The Company provides international banking, trust, corporate and investment management services on a world-wide basis to clients including private individuals, corporations, governments, financial institutions and investors.
+The Company provided international banking, trust, corporate and investment management services on a world-wide basis to clients including private individuals, corporations, governments, financial institutions and investors.

 On 14 February 2018 the Company entered into a Business Transfer Agreement, which resulted in the sale of the Banking and Custody Business to The Bank of N.T.
 Butterfield & Son Limited ("BoBL").
 Clients have subsequently transferred to BoBL or exited to alternative providers.
+The Company has exited all of its Banking positions and has no deposits as at 31 December 2020.
+It will shortly apply to surrender its Banking, Investment Business and Funds Services Business licences.
+The Company is also in the process of exiting its remaining Trust and Company Business and will eventually proceed with the surrender of the corresponding regulatory licence.

-The Company is in the process of exiting its remaining Banking and Custody positions with a view to surrendering its Banking License.
-The Company's loss for the financial year ended 31 December 2019 in respect of this business amounted to GBP 9,005,905 (2018: GBP 11,946,100 loss).
+The Company's loss for the financial year ended 31 December 2020 amounted to GBP 5,510,072 (2019: GBP 8,193,829 loss) of which the loss from discontinued operations amounted to GBP 4,943,572 (2019: GBP 6,513,788 loss).

-Based on the Company's financial position as at 31 December 2019, the above sale has resulted in inflows from placements with banks and repayments of loans and advances of GBP 273,793,743 (2018: GBP 991,484,330) and GBP 10,913,697 (2018: GBP 17,980,280) respectively and outflows in respect of the deposit base of GBP 256,888,407 (2018: GBP 1,017,650,285).
+Based on the Company's financial position as at 31 December 2020, the above sale has resulted in inflows from placements with banks and repayments of loans and advances of GBP 48,856,570 (2019: GBP 273,793,743) and GBP 2,700,477 (2019: GBP 10,913,697) respectively and outflows in respect of the deposit base of GBP 45,170,964 (2019: GBP 256,888,407).
 These items are reflected in assets held for sale and liabilities held for sale on the statement of financial position.

-Whilst the Company intends to ultimately cease operating as a Banking & Custody provider, it does not impact the Directors' assessment of the Company's ability to continue to act as a going concern as the Company will continue to operate in respect of its long term premises and pension commitments.
+Whilst the Company has now exited its Banking business and is in the process of exiting its remaining Trust and Company business, it does not impact the Directors' assessment of the Company's ability to continue to act as a going concern as the Company will continue to operate in respect of its premises and pension commitments.

 The Directors have also considered the ability of the Company to meets its obligations as and when they fall due and concluded that sufficient capital exists to meet all current and future liabilities.
 In forming this conclusion, the Directors have prepared a forecast, including specific assessments around the funding requirements of the pension commitments, which in the Directors' opinion, indicates that the Company has sufficient reserves to meet all current and future obligations.
-In addition on 22 November 2018 Deutsche Bank AG unconditionally and irrevocably undertook to ensure the Company shall be funded in such a way that the Company shall at all times be able to meet its obligations in respect of its Defined Benefit Pension scheme as and when they fall due up to a maximum of GBP 60 million.
+In addition on 22 November 2018 Deutsche Bank AG unconditionally and irrevocably undertook to ensure the Company shall be funded in such a way that the Company shall at all times be able to meet its obligations in respect of its Defined Benefit Pension Plan as and when they fall due up to a maximum of GBP 60 million.